designworksdev/style-guide/README.md

     Some really long commit message all on one line that is not concise and to the point.

-Commit message at a glance should let others know exactly what changes you have made.
+Commit messages, at a glance, should let others know exactly what changes you have made in that commit.

 ## Code style